LorandBiro/OctoPack.Precompile/README.md

 # OctoPack Precompile

 This NuGet package adds an ASP.NET precompile step to the build just before (and only if) OctoPack is called.
 All the files - which would be packaged by OctoPack - will be copied into an intermediate folder.
 The ASP.NET compiler will be executed on this intermediate folder creating the precompiled website to be packaged.
-This target doesn't tell OctoPack where are these files so a nuspec file is needed to specify the location of the precompiled website.
+If there's no nuspec file in the project the build step will generate one to tell OctoPack which files should be packaged.
+If you have a nuspec file you need to manually change it to include the precompiled website.

 I created this to enable ASP.NET precompile in a simple TeamCity-Octopus pipeline.
 I didn't want to put publish profiles or any complex MSBuild 'magic' into the repository just to enable a feature that should be a simple checkbox, so I created this NuGet package to hide the complexity.